-Zika virus is a flavivirus which is similar to dengue and was first reported in 1947 in Uganda.
+Zika virus is a flavivirus similar to dengue and was first reported in 1947 in Uganda.
 It is spread by the day-biting Aedes mosquito.
 Since November 2014, it has been reported in South America where there is a strong association with congenital malformations in new born babies (microcephaly).
 All travellers to countries where zika virus occurs are at risk of infection.
-The longer time that you spend in the destination, the more at risk you will be.
+The longer you spend in the destination, the more at risk you will be.

 The infection is often asymptomatic and in those with symptoms the disease is usually mild with an itchy rash, fever, joint pains and red sore eyes.
 Severe disease is uncommon.

 Pregnant women need to discuss their travel plans with healthcare professionals and should, wherever possible, cancel the trip.
-Women wishing to become pregnant who are travelling in moderate- to high-risk Zika virus areas should use barrier methods of contraception whilst travelling, and for two months after leaving the affected area.
+Women wishing to become pregnant who are travelling in moderate- to high-risk zika virus areas should use barrier methods of contraception whilst travelling, and for two months after leaving the affected area.
 If travelling with their partners, then barrier precautions need to be used during the trip and for six months after leaving.
 For up-to-date details follow the link here.

 Don’t think about travelling without a comprehensive medical travel insurance policy: one that will fly you home in an emergency.
 It is worth testing the company that you pick by posing a scenario and seeing how they respond.
 Make sure that the policy covers any activities in which you might be wanting to participate.

 Preparations to ensure a healthy trip to South America require checks on your immunisation status: it is wise to be up to date on tetanus, diphtheria and polio (now given as an all-in-one vaccine, Revaxis, that lasts for ten years), and hepatitis A. Immunisations against yellow fever, typhoid, hepatitis B and rabies may also be recommended.
-Other suggested vaccines could include BCG for TB, and MMR for measles, mumps and rubella.
+Other suggested vaccines could include BCG for tuberculosis, and MMR for measles, mumps and rubella.

 Hepatitis B vaccination should be considered for longer trips (two months or more) or for those working with children or in situations where contact with blood is likely.
-Three injections are needed for the best protection and can be given over a three-week period if time is short for those aged 16 or over.
+Three injections are needed for the best protection and can be given over a three-week period, if time is short, for those aged 16 or over.
 Longer schedules give more sustained protection and are therefore preferred if time allows.
-Hepatitis A vaccine can also be given in a combination with hepatitis B as ‘Twinrix’, though two doses are needed at least seven days apart to be effective for the hepatitis A component, and three doses are needed for the hepatitis B. Again this rapid schedule is only suitable for those aged 16 or over.
+Hepatitis A vaccine can also be given in a combination with hepatitis B as ‘Twinrix’, though two doses are needed at least seven days apart to be effective for the hepatitis A component, and three doses are needed for the hepatitis B. Again, this rapid schedule is suitable only for those aged 16 or over.

-The newer injectable typhoid vaccines (eg: Typhim Vi) last for three years and are about 75% effective.
+The injectable typhoid vaccines (eg: Typhim Vi, Typherix) last for three years and are about 75% effective.
 Oral capsules (Vivotif) are also available for those aged six and over.
 Three capsules taken over five days gives protection for approximately three years but may be less effective than the injectable forms as they rely on good patient compliance.
 Vivotif is also a live vaccine, which is not suitable for everyone.
 Typhoid vaccine should be encouraged unless the traveller is leaving within a few days for a trip of a week or less, in which case the vaccine would not be effective in time.

 Vaccinations for rabies are ideally advised for everyone, but are especially important for travellers visiting more remote areas, especially if you are more than 24 hours from medical help and definitely if you will be working with animals (see Rabies).